• Skip to main content

 Printable Recipe Card

-A tan casserole dish filled with Hoppin' John with a spoon and a casserole lid in the background.
+A round tan casserole dish filled with Hoppin John side dish with a wooden spoon.

 Hoppin' John